 What is your budget?

-This is undoubtedly the most fundamental point to consider and it is imperative to be realistic.
+This is undoubtedly the most fundamental point to consider when planning an office fit out or relocation, and it’s important to be realistic.

-What kind of area are you looking at?
+What kind of location are you looking at?

 Does the space reflect the brand?
 Does the location complement your business?